Skip to content

 - DOCKER_HOST="tcp://${dind_ip}:2375" localstack start -d

-You can easily enable LocalStack Pro by using the localstack/localstack-pro image and adding your CI key to the repository’s environment variables.
+You can easily enable LocalStack Pro by using the localstack/localstack-pro image and adding your CI Auth Token to the repository’s environment variables as LOCALSTACK_AUTH_TOKEN.
 Go to your project’s Settings > CI/CD and expand the Variables section.
-Select the Add Variable button and fill in the necessary details.
-After you create a variable, you can use it in the .gitlab-ci.yml file.
+Select the Add Variable button and fill in the necessary details with LOCALSTACK_AUTH_TOKEN as the key and your CI Auth Token as the value.
+After you create the variable, you can use it in the .gitlab-ci.yml file.

-However Variables set in the GitLab UI are not passed down to service containers.
-We need to assign them to variables in the UI, and then re-assign them in our .gitlab-ci.yml
+However, variables set in the GitLab UI are not automatically passed down to service containers.
+You need to assign them as variables in the UI, and then re-assign them in your .gitlab-ci.yml.

 ...